seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 ## Automated Market Maker (AMM)

 Automated market makers use liquidity pools instead of relying on a traditional market of buyers and sellers for price discovery.
-By using a constant product function $x\times\ y=k$, an invariant is determined and used for quoting.
+By using a constant product function $x * y=k$, an invariant is determined and used for quoting.
 In other words, because there is no order book with an AMM, prices are quoted.
 [Martin Koppelmann](https://www.reddit.com/r/ethereum/comments/55m04x/lets_run_onchain_decentralized_exchanges_the_way/) is credited for making the concept popular.

 For example, a new market, or liquidity pool, is created with $100$ ETH and $10,000$ DAI.
 The constant product $k$ equals $1,000,000$.

 $$
 \begin{aligned}
-x\times y &=k\\
+x * y &=k\\
-100\times 10,000&=1,000,000
+100 * 10,000&=1,000,000
 \end{aligned}
 $$